ASecond-Order SpikingSSM for Wearables: Methods

-This HRF formulation is limited to a single neuron.
+The Resonate-and-Fire (RF) neuron \citep{izhikevich2001resonate} provides a closer approximation to the Hodgkin-Huxley (HH) model than the Leaky Integrate-and-Fire (LIF) neuron by capturing subthreshold resonance through a 2D linear system with complex eigenvalues.
+This enables oscillatory dynamics and frequency selectivity, traits absent in LIF but observed in HH neurons.
+To simplify implementation, second-order real-valued variants such as the Harmonic RF (HRF) \citep{hrf,higuchi2024balanced} reformulate RF as a real harmonic oscillator while preserving oscillatory behaviour without requiring complex initialisation.
+RF’s complex dynamics make it more biophysically realistic, and recent work \citep{higuchi2024balanced} shows that RF-based models perform best without membrane resets.
+Building on these insights, we integrate HRF into {LinOSS's} SSM framework \cite{rusch2025oscillatory}, compute dynamics linearly via parallel scans, and use a spike function as the activation to propagate spikes.
+This original HRF formulation is limited to a single neuron.
 We propose formulating HRF in an SSM framework (SHaRe-SSM).
 This approach helps in capturing better dynamics.
 The input spikes are multiplied by a weight matrix, and we propagate spikes from the hidden state $v(t)$.
 Moreover, removing the damping parameter in such second-order approximations enhances the neuron's ability to capture long-range temporal dependencies by preserving longer oscillations \cite{rusch2025oscillatory}.
 We define the SHaRe-SSM model by: